The installation path (or installation folder) of the Aerofly FS 2 is usually defined in the Steam settings.

 %USERNAME% with the Windows user currently logged in and open the user folder.

-Aerofly FS 2 user folder contains sub-folder for the installation of aircraft and scenery, a folder for saved screenshots as well as the personal settings for the simulator (see config-files) as well as the mission progress (flight school) and the tm.log.
+Aerofly FS 2 user folder contains sub-folder for the installation of custom made aircraft (also used for repaint) and scenery, a folder for saved screenshots as well as the personal settings for the simulator (see config-files) as well as the mission progress (flight school) and the tm.log.